Women's suffrage in the United States

-The first state to grant women the right to vote had been Wyoming, in 1869, followed by Utah in 1870, Colorado in 1893, Idaho in 1896, Washington in 1910, California in 1911, Oregon and Arizona in 1912, Montana in 1914, North Dakota, New York, and Rhode Island in 1917, Louisiana, Oklahoma, and Michigan in 1918.
+The first state to grant women the right to vote was Wyoming in 1869.
+This was followed by Utah in 1870; Colorado in 1893; Idaho in 1896; Washington in 1910; California in 1911; Oregon and Arizona in 1912; Montana in 1914; North Dakota, New York, and Rhode Island in 1917; Louisiana, Oklahoma, and Michigan in 1918.

-The efforts of Emma Smith DeVoe were crucial to obtaining suffrage in Idaho and later Washington.
-She also founded the National Council of Women Voters, with the five western equal suffrage states (Wyoming, Utah, Colorado, Idaho, and Washington) as the members.
-The purpose was to help other states gain suffrage, to educate women for political action, and to improve the station of women in politics, society, and economics.
-Some historians regard this as the prototype for the National League of Women Voters.

-In 1916 Alice Paul formed the National Woman's Party (NWP), a group focused on the passage of a national suffrage amendment.
+In 1916, Alice Paul formed the National Woman's Party (NWP), a group focused on the passage of a national suffrage amendment.
 Over 200 NWP supporters, the Silent Sentinels, were arrested in 1917 while picketing the White House, some of whom went on hunger strike and endured forced feeding after being sent to prison.
 Under the leadership of Carrie Chapman Catt, the two-million-member NAWSA also made a national suffrage amendment its top priority.
 After a hard-fought series of votes in the U.S. Congress and in state legislatures, the Nineteenth Amendment became part of the U.S. Constitution on August 18, 1920.
 It states, "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex."

 National history

+Background

+Most of the early U.S. states, continuing in their pre-Revolutionary War traditions as British colonies, adopted constitutions that expressly denied women the right to vote.
+The basis for this practice was rooted in traditional societal views and legal doctrines.
+During the Middle Ages, the English common law adopted the doctrine of coverture, which held that a married woman was a "feme covert" with no legal personhood of her own and who was legally considered indistinct from her husband.

 Early voting activity

 Lydia Taft (1712–1778), a wealthy widow, was allowed to vote in town meetings in Uxbridge, Massachusetts in 1756.
 No other women in the colonial era are known to have voted.

 The New Jersey constitution of 1776 enfranchised all adult inhabitants who owned a specified amount of property.
 Laws enacted in 1790 and 1797 referred to voters as "he or she", and women regularly voted.
 A law passed in 1807, however, excluded women from voting in that state.

-Kentucky passed the first statewide woman suffrage law in the antebellum era (since New Jersey revoked their woman suffrage rights in 1807) in 1838 – allowing voting by any widow or feme sole (legally, the head of household) over 21 who resided in and owned property subject to taxation for the new county "common school" system.
-This partial suffrage rights for women was not expressed as for whites only.
+Kentucky passed the first statewide woman suffrage law in the antebellum era (since New Jersey revoked their woman suffrage rights in 1807) in 1838 – allowing voting by any widow or feme sole (legally, the head of household) over 21 who resided in and owned property subject to taxation for the new county's "common school" system.
+This partial suffrage rights for women were not expressed as for whites only.